David0tt/DeepGTAV/Readme.md

 message['frame'] is the recorded image, message['bbox2d'] the recorded bounding boxes etc.)

+Note that there are lots of legacy fields in the `Dataset` message, which sometimes do nothing.
+I would advise to only use the fields that are also used in the example scripts and data generation scripts.

 ## Modification of GTAV
 In general DeepGTAV should work stable with modifications of GTAV.